sevenprinciplesmobility/minify-maven-plugin/README.md

 # Minify Maven Plugin

 Minify Maven Plugin combines and minimizes your CSS and JavaScript files for faster page loading.
-It produces a merged and a minified version of your CSS and JavaScript resources which can be re-used across your project.
 The plugin is compatible with all current Maven versions.

+## Key features

+- JavaScript and CSS Minification: Automatically compresses JS and CSS files as part of the Maven build lifecycle.
+- Enhanced Load Times: Reduces the size of web assets, which can lead to faster web application performance.
+- Customizable: Provides options to configure the minification process to better fit your project's specific requirements.
+- Maven Integration: Designed specifically for use within Maven projects, ensuring smooth workflow integration.

+## Origins and background

 Under the hood, it uses the [YUI Compressor]([https://github.com/yui/yuicompressor](https://github.com/yui/yuicompressor)) and [Google Closure Compiler](https://developers.google.com/closure/compiler/) but has a layer of abstraction around these tools which allows for other tools to be added in the future.

-Forked from https://github.com/samaxes/minify-maven-plugin on March 27th, 2023 as the original version is apparently unmaintained.
+Forked from https://github.com/samaxes/minify-maven-plugin in 2023 as the original version is apparently unmaintained.
 For changes in the forked version and earlier please see https://github.com/sevenprinciples/minify-maven-plugin/blob/main/CHANGELOG.md

 ## Benefits